mapbiomas-brazil/amazon/README.md

 featureSpace = ["gv", "gvs", "soil", "npv", "shade", "ndfi", "csfi"]
 ```

-8. There area some others parameters you can explore.
+8. There are some others parameters you can explore.

 9. Run the code on the terminal.